sonic-net/SONiC/doc/database/multi_database_instances.md

    - [x] restore /etc/sonic/old_config to /etc/sonic/, if any
    - [x] if no folder /etc/sonic/old_config/, generate config_db.json based on xml and etc.
    - [x] config_db.json file, if any, created via database service will be overwritten here

+## Potential Cluster Configuration & Deployment

+Redis database support cluster configuration and deployment.
+The configuration is on instances level, each database instance is independent, it is controlled via  redis.conf file.
+So multiple database instances design won't affect the logic and ability of cluster feature.

 ## Next Step After Above Design